stevenbenner/interfacelift-downloader/README.md

-# InterfaceLIFT Wallpaper Auto-Downloader
+# InterfaceLIFT Wallpaper Downloader

-An InterfaceLIFT wallpaper auto-downloader for node.js.
+An InterfaceLIFT wallpaper auto-downloader and sync tool for node.js.

 ## Introduction